aws-samples/aws-ipranges-api/README.md

 ## AWS-IPRanges-API

-[Serverless](https://aws.amazon.com/serverless/) web site based on [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/) that outputs IP prefixes from AWS ip-ranges.json for use by firewalls and other applications.
+[Serverless](https://aws.amazon.com/serverless/) web site based on [Amazon API Gateway](https://aws.amazon.com/api-gateway/) and [AWS Lambda](https://aws.amazon.com/lambda/) that outputs IP prefixes from AWS ip-ranges.json as web feeds for use by firewalls and other applications.

-This solution is mentioned in blog post [How to enhance CloudFront origin security of on-premise web servers using third-party firewalls](https://aws.amazon.com/blogs/networking-and-content-delivery/how-to-enhance-cloudfront-origin-security-of-on-premise-web-servers-using-third-party-firewalls/)